 (Terminal Operating Costs recovery) Terminal Operating Costs will be recovered from each Access Holder through the Operation & Maintenance Charge.
 The Operation & Maintenance Charge for each Access Holder will be calculated on the basis outlined in the Standard Access Agreement and in accordance with the following procedure:

-the quantum of Terminal Operating Costs, and the proposed allocation between the Base Terminal and any Expansion Components, will be advised to DBCT Management by the Operator.
-The Operator will determine the allocation by virtue of the extent to which those Terminal Operating Costs have been incurred to provide Services utilising the Base Terminal and each Expansion Component respectively, such that Terminal Operating Costs incurred solely in respect of an Expansion Component will not be allocated to other parts of the Terminal (and vice versa); and
+the quantum of Terminal Operating Costs, and the proposed allocation among Terminal Components, will be advised to DBCT Management by the Operator.
+The Operator will determine the allocation in accordance with Section 11.11(a)); ); and

-DBCT Management will review the quantum and allocation proposed by the Operator and, if it is satisfied that it is reasonable, recover the Operation & Maintenance Charge from Access Holders on this basis.
+DBCT Management will review the quantum and allocation proposed by the Operator and submit the proposed quantum and allocation to the QCA annually for approval, indicating, where relevant, any variation it considers necessary to comply with Section 11.11(a);

+DBCT Management will recover the Operation & Maintenance Charge from Access Holders in accordance with the QCA's decision.

 (Notifications, payments and adjustments) DBCT Management will: